jophde/documentation/docs/02_iOS/05_FAQ.md

 When the option `COOptionsDialogEnabled` is set, the Colatris SDK adds some invisible characters to localized strings.
 This is so editable strings can be recognized in the UI when the edition dialog is being invoked.
 These characters won't be visible in the UI but will still be picked up by string matching, comparison and length methods.
 This may cause some unit tests to fail if they rely on these methods.

-We do not recommend relying on localized string comparison or matching in your unit tests, but if it is an absolute necessity, either of these solutions will fix the issue:
+We do not recommend relying on localized string comparison or matching in your unit tests, but if it is an absolute necessity, running tests with the option `COOptionsDialogEnabled` disabled will fix the issue.

-* Run tests with the option `COOptionsDialogEnabled` disabled.
-* Use the provided `stringByRemovingColatrisCues` method contained in the `NSString+Colatris.h` category.
-This method returns the localized string without invisible characters.